eerohele/exalt/README.md

             schematypens="http://relaxng.org/ns/structure/1.0"?>
 ```

-Markup will then validate against the schema in the `@href` attribute.
+Exalt will then validate against the schema in the `@href` attribute.
 It
 uses the XML catalog you've set up to resolve the `@href` and the
 `@schematypens` attribute to determine the the type of the schema.